 Finding Legal Online Music and Other Electronic Content

-As stated in DePauw University’s Electronic Communications and Acceptable Use Policy, the college data network may not be used to violate copyright laws.
 It is a federal crime to distribute or download copyrighted music, movies, or software on the Internet without permission from the copyright owner.
+As outlined in DePauw University’s Electronic Communications and Acceptable Use Policy, the University data network may not be used to violate copyright laws.

 Resources for finding legal sources for online music, movies, software, and other intellectual property

-DePauw University Libraries - The Libraries license considerable intellectual content for campus use at no cost to thc campus community.
+- DePauw University Libraries license considerable intellectual content, including music, for campus use at no cost to the campus community.

 - Watch It Legally will help you find places to download, stream, or listen to music legally.
 It is published by the Motion Picture Association of America (MPAA).